 9. Draw near to God through time outside.

 My near daily walks don’t just get my blood pumping; they refresh my soul.
-Experiencing the wonder of a freshly-spun web stretched across my favorite trail, a summer sun shower that stops as suddenly as it starts, or the day’s sun sinking through a cotton-candy sky moves my focus from my circumstances to God over my circumstances.
+Experiencing the wonder of a freshly-spun web stretched across my favorite trail, a summer sun shower that stops as suddenly as it starts, or the day’s sun sinking through a cotton-candy sky shifts my focus from my circumstances to God who is over my circumstances.
 It’s a reminder that I’m not the center of this story, that God is working in ways I can’t begin to fathom, and that this world, glorious as it is, is not my home.

 10. Draw near to God through community.

-We were not meant to live isolated.
-The enemy knows how important meaningful fellowship with godly friends and a church family are and works overtime to keep us from them.
 Maybe you’ve been hurt by someone at church and you’ve stayed away.
 Maybe you can’t find a church that fits or you’ve let an online service take the place of in-person fellowship.
-While we don’t need a church service to worship God, godly fellowship is irreplaceable.
+While we don’t need a church service to worship God, gathering with other believers is irreplaceable.

 If we’re not part of a church community, we miss opportunities to use our spiritual gifts and benefit from the spiritual gifts of others.
 We miss how God is working in this present age through His church.
 We miss the accountability of community and sweet fellowship with others who live and love differently than the world.